 On October 10-11 2022, ENCCS organised Industry Days 2022.
-A large number of participants from the Swedish industrial sector and public administration, as well as from academia joined the conference.
+A large number of participants from the Swedish industrial sector and public administration joined the conference.
 Large Swedish companies like NorthVolt, Ericsson, AstraZenaca, Scania, small and medium enterprises (SMEs) like Erco Pharma, Compular, AirinNova, Thermo-Calc Software, Icarus Digital Math, organisations like RISE, Vinnova, Swedish research council, National Archives and national Library discussed both their success stories, as well as challenges and everyday problems they face while using supercomputers.
 At the event there were also international guests form USA, Norway, Finland and Germany.

 Apart from the regular talks given, there were also panel discussions led by Jeanette Nilsson, AI ecosystem driver at RISE and Lilit Axner, ENCCS director, regarding strategy, insights, and the needs of the private and public sector for computing power.